Where Will I live?

 -Basic bed linens are provided.

 -Cable television service is provided.
 You can rent a television, or may bring your own.
 (If you bring your own, you'll also need to bring a coaxial cable!)

 -Wireless Internet service is provided for your wireless laptop and devices.
-You can bring a computer with an Ethernet cord and purchase wired Internet service.

 -Telephone service is not provided.
 You are encouraged to bring your own cell phone.